 Cloud software is more than just a solution hosted off-site and accessed with an internet connection.
 In terms of deployment, clients can be online fairly quickly and at a lower upfront cost than on-premise solutions.
 Additionally, major upgrades aren’t necessary because upgrades are automatically pushed out to customers when available.

 These characteristics of cloud ERP tend to reduce downtime that customers can experience.
 When downtime does occur, most vendors offer substantial user support, diminishing the burden on an internal IT support team.
 In fact, many vendors have a commitment for uptime – NetSuite, for example, guarantees 99.5 percent availability for users and averages 99.96% uptime.

 Cloud ERP solutions are equipped with tools necessary to improve productivity.
 As a modern technology, this software tends to be more flexible to use without adding customizations.
 Real-time data provides users with up-to-date business information, maintaining consistency across the organization.
 The software integrates some or all of the essential functions to running a business, e.g. accounting, inventory and order management, human resources, customer relationship management (CRM), etc. – into one complete ERP system.

 Top Benefits of Cloud ERP Software

 While you’ve explored the individual benefits of ERP Cloud Software and NetSuite, their software also makes them similar in a number of areas.
 This software include a number of benefits, including:

 Why Are Companies Choosing to Move to Cloud ERP Software?

 Although there can be cost savings associated with switching to this software, cost is not the main reasons companies are moving to the cloud market.

 Many business leaders trust cloud ERP software for its security.
-These Software Systems utilizes up-to-date measures to protect business data stored on its servers, meaning all service users are protected by these security features.
+These operating systems utilize up-to-date measures to protect business data stored on its servers, meaning all service users are protected by these security features.
 However, many times when security breaches do occur, they are preventable – what is crucial is how it is handled.
-Software Vendors have employees dedicated to rectifying these breaches and recovering any data lost or damaged.
+Software vendors have employees dedicated to rectifying these breaches and recovering any data lost or damaged.
 This also improves the uptime of enterprise software, which is usually about 99 percent.